luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/10-the-system-fringe.md

 ## The Kuiper Belt & Oort Cloud

 The K-Belt and Oort Cloud are leftovers from the formation of the Solar System: pieces of debris that never bumbled together to form a proper planet.
-Out here all you'll find are iceteroids that haven't been convinced to become comets yet and the occasional frozen dwarf planet.
+Out here all you’ll find are iceteroids that haven't been convinced to become comets yet and the occasional frozen dwarf planet.
 Life this far out is either a brinker’s paradise or a punishment posting.

 The Kuiper Belt extends from 30 to 55&nbsp;AU.
 There are a few scattered settlements in the K-Belt; it’s a combination of Old West homesteading and living like some filthy medieval hermit.
 The even less-dense Oort Cloud starts around 2,000&nbsp;AU and extends to interstellar space.
 No one really lives there.
 The furthest we've gotten a probe so far is around 30,000&nbsp;AU.